Angielica/LLM4MalGen/README.md

 #

-This repository contains the code accompanying the paper " ".
+This repository contains the code accompanying the paper "_Days of Future Past_: Towards Robust Detection of Malware Variants via LLM-based Embedding Generation".

 It provides implementations to re-execute the models described in the paper.
-To run the code, you need PyTorch >=
+To run the code, you need PyTorch >= 2

 ### Repository Structure
 The repository is organized as follows: